Maddie Musselman

 Maddie was also part of the gold medal-winning American team at the 2016 Summer Olympics.
 She was the second-leading goal scorer of the US team in the event with 12 goals and named to the Olympic All-Star Team.

 Musselman won gold with Team USA at the 2015 FINA World Championships in Kazan, Russia, and at the Pan American Games in Toronto.

-She was named 2017 Mountain Pacific Sports Federation Newcomer of the Year after she won a conference-record seven Newcomer of the Week awards.
+Maddie finished her UCLA career with the most goals scored with 252.
+She was nominated for the Sullivan and Cutino award in 2022.
+She was named MPSF 2022 Player of the Year and 2017 Mountain Pacific Sports Federation Newcomer of the Year after she won a conference-record seven Newcomer of the Week awards.

 Personal life

 Musselman is the daughter of former Major League Baseball pitcher Jeff Musselman.

+In 2023, Musselman married UCLA Water Polo alumnus and open water swimmer, Patrick Woepse in a private ceremony in Newport Beach, California.
+Leading up to the Olympics, Woepse was diagnosed with a rare lung cancer which Musselman cited as a source for motivation to compete in the Paris Olympics.